W3ndige/rootnetsec.github.io/_posts/2016-12-14-what-has-happened.markdown

 <p>Some of these changes are really small, unfortunately very visible, and essential for me.
 Sad life of  perfectionist :( </p>

-<p>I've also created a server on Discord that you can find under this <a href="https://discord.gg/BX8cWS6">link</a>.
-Idea behind it was to create a small group of security oriented students that want to learn together, have a little chat or exhange opinions on many different subjects.
-If you're interested, don't hesitate to join and see how will this work out for you.
-In addition you can shoot me a DM on Discord - it's the fastest way to get to me. </p>

 <p>For those of you concerned about privacy I have joined <a href="https://keybase.io/">Keybase.io</a> where you can know get my PGP key.
 It's great site and if you were thinking about joining I can undoubtedly recommend it to you! </p>

 <h1>Summary of 2016</h1><hr>